To improve airline safety, maybe we need to remove the pilots.

 There was a time when riding an elevator without an operator seemed unimaginable.
 Today, we don't think twice about stepping into an empty elevator.
-Airports around the world have trams without drivers, as do some subway systems.
-Even cars are starting to take some of that control away from us: the latest models will automatically brake if there is a sudden hazard.
+Airports have trams without drivers, as do some subway systems.
+Even cars are starting to take some of that control away from us.
+The latest models will automatically brake if there is a sudden hazard.

 The military already has pilots remotely flying drones that are on the other side of the earth.
 However, making that jump for passenger jets is simply unnerving.

 Planes don't operate in the confined space of an elevator shaft or train tracks.
 And flying has always seemed unnatural.
 When jets make odd noises or hit a rough patch of turbulence, we eagerly wait for that soothing voice of the pilot to tell us that everything is ok.

 "They want to believe there's somebody in the front who shares their own fate.
 And thus if anything goes wrong, they will do everything they can to save their own lives," says Mary Cummings.
 She is a former U.S. Navy fighter pilot who is now a Duke University professor studying autonomous flight.